Andrew Orvedahl: The Grawlix

 In 2007, Orvedahl was a core member of "Los Comicos Super Hilariosos," a regular show that welcomed big-name comics like Arj Barker, Maria Bamford, Tig Notaro, and Moshe Kasher.
 The group eventually dissolved and reformed as The Grawlix in 2011.

 The Grawlix consists of Orvedahl, Ben Roy and Adam Cayton-Holland.
-The trio performed a monthly show at The Bug Theater in Denver, featuring standup sets from each of the principals, a variety of national guest comedians, and screenings of their web series videos, produced by The Nix brothers.
+The trio performed a monthly show at The Bug Theatre in Denver, featuring standup sets from each of the principals, a variety of national guest comedians, and screenings of their web series videos, produced by The Nix brothers.

-"Those Who Can't"
+Those Who Can't

 The Grawlix also teamed with The Nix Brothers to produce a pilot for Amazon in June 2012 called Those Who Can't, about three inept Denver high school teachers.
 While Amazon eventually passed on the pilot, TruTV paid the trio to rewrite and re-film it in December 2014.
 In February 2015, the network announced they were ordering 10 episodes of the series, which aired in 2015.
 It was renewed for a 10-episode second season, which aired in 2016.